Marian Miner Cook

 Read more about the speaker

 Robin Bartlett '67 grew up in a three-generation military family, and as the Vietnam war escalated, he enrolled in ROTC when entering college at CMC in 1963.
 Upon graduation as a Distinguished Military Graduate, he volunteered for Infantry, Airborne, and Ranger training, and assignment to the famed 82d Airborne Division.
 He got everything he asked for…and more.
-Bartlett served as a Combat Infantry Platoon Leader at the height of the Vietnam war from 1968-69.
-He led 28-32 soldiers on helicopter combat assaults and search and destroy missions with the 1st Cavalry Division (Airmobile).
+He led his platoon on more than 50 helicopter combat assaults and search and destroy missions in I Corps parallel to the DMZ and Laotian border in South Vietnam.

 Bartlett is the Athenaeum's Veterans Day speaker for 2024, and his presentation is co-sponsored by the Kravis Leadership Institute and the ROTC Program at CMC.